dfinity/agent-js/README.md

   Once you have a replica running locally, you must pass the port to the e2e tests using the `IC_REF_PORT` environment vairable.
 If that variable is not set, the tests will fail.

+### Contributing

+If you are interested in contributing to this project, please read the [contributing guidelines](./CONTRIBUTING.md).

 ### Publishing

 To publish to NPM, create a branch and run the following commands;